tardate/LittleArduinoProjects/playground/ATtiny/ProgrammingShield/README.md

 ## Notes

-I covered programming an ATtiny with the Arduino ISP in the [ProgrammingWithArduinoISP](../ProgrammingWithArduinoISP) project.
+I covered programming an ATtiny with the Arduino ISP in [LEAP#070 Programming an ATtiny With ArduinoISP](../ProgrammingWithArduinoISP).

 Since I've been programming a few more ATtiny processors, and simplify the processing of programming an ATtiny with ArduinoISP, I wired up a strip of protoboard